wrudnicki16/brainhacker/README.md

 * Create your own decks for you and others to study
   * Can modify cards in deck to be studied.
   * Cards have modifiable spacing to customize the creation workflow.
+* Study all cards in a deck
+  * Rate your confidence level for each of the cards on a 1-5 scale.
+  * Track your progress for a particular deck.
+  * Watch a cool flip animation.
+* Search decks
+  * Uses an autocomplete mechanism for searching.
+  * Shows all decks by default.

+## Minor Features
+* Text to Speech
+  * Uses Google's Speech Synthesis Web API
+  * Parses deck names, Ex: Contains "Spanish" or "Español", reads the back side of the card in the specified language (for a select few).
+* Toast
+  * Indicates whether or not you can edit a specific deck.
+* Mobile Responsive
+  * Works on both Safari and Chrome.

 ## Card CRUD
 ![Card gif](https://media.giphy.com/media/3o7WIH3PQkngShl0bK/giphy.gif)